SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/metric-definitions.md

 **Security Review Rating on new code** (`new_security_review_rating`)

-Security Review Rating for the New Code Period.
+Security Review Rating for New Code.

 **Security Hotspots Reviewed** (`security_hotspots_reviewed`)